re-framejs/re-framejs/docs/CodeWalkthrough.md

 ## Data Schema

-Now, normally, I'd strongly recommended you write a quality schema for your application state (the data stored in `app-db`).
+Now, normally, I'd strongly recommended you write a quality schema for your application state (the data stored in `appDb`).
 But, here, to minimise cognitive load, we'll cut that corner.

 But ... we can't cut it completely.
-You'll still need an informal description, and here it is ... for this app `app-db` will contain a two-key map like this:
+You'll still need an informal description, and here it is ... for this app `appDb` will contain a two-key map like this:
 ```cljs
 {:time       (js/Date.)  ;; current time for display
  :time-color "#f88"}     ;; the colour in which the time should be be shown
 ```

-re-frame itself owns/manages `app-db` (see FAQ #1), and it will supply the value within it (a two-key map in this case) to your various handlers as required.
+re-frame itself owns/manages `appDb` (see FAQ #1), and it will supply the value within it (a two-key map in this case) to your various handlers as required.